clintjedwards/gofer/gofer/docs/src/rfd.typ

 flexibility.
 The modularity of Gofer means that your object store (if it doesn’t already) can have a cache in front of it and implement the same bandwidth/time saving mechanisms as any other platform.

-It’s a work in progress feature.
-Right now it seems to be working, but I could see any significantly evolved company realizing that this model won't work for them.
+Suffice to say, it’s a work in progress feature.
+Right now, on current workloads, it seems to be working, but I could see any significantly evolved company realizing that this model won't work for them.
 The sheer amount of bandwidth that would be used in transferring the same files to a container over and over again would be a deal breaker.
 It also breaks Gofer’s goal of allowing you to test locally easily.
 Under this model users would have to account for this by making sure their test container has specific mount points emulating the Gofer object store calls.
 It’s something I’m not fully happy with and I’m keeping my eye out for other solutions.

 == Language Agnosticism